TJaySteno/dice-app/README.md

 My Dice App

 This app was created as a tool to use for use with tabletop roleplaying games.
 It will take an action, a number of dice, and the number of sides, perform the roll and print to the page.
-If needed it can calculate damage from up to three sources simultaneously as shown below
+If needed it can calculate damage from up to three sources simultaneously as shown below.

 (Attack 1d20): 19 total ( 19 ) - 14:50:31